Skip to content

 cancel[run.id] { run := input.in_progress[_] }

 Of course, you can use a more sophisticated approach and only choose to cancel a certain type of run, or runs in a particular state.
-For example, the rule below will only cancel proposed runs that are currently queued (waiting for the worker):
+For example, this rule will only cancel proposed runs that are currently queued (waiting for the worker):

 1